yar3333/nanofl-site-content/docs/quick_start/index.md

 * **button.nfl** - NanoFL document file (open it in NanoFL to edit graphics).

 WARNING: Chrome browser has some restrictions for html files opened locally.
-To avoid this, use NanoFL's **Test** command to open result html file through web server.
+To avoid this, use NanoFL's **Test** command to open result html file through embedded web server.

-Open code project/solution file in your code IDE.
+Open code solution/project file in your code IDE.
 Depends on your language, you need to do slightly different work.

 ##JavaScript